A lot or a little?

 Is it any good?

 This math and language site gives kids a chance to partake in independent practice and focus on areas where they need or want to improve.
-For example, at the sixth-grade level there are 277 different types of math-skills-practice activities.
-Individual reports with item analysis, usage, and trouble spots allow parents to get the specific information they need to differentiate instruction for their kids.
-The standards "Trouble Spot" report is very useful in quickly identifying where kids are having a hard time and in which areas they need extra help.
-Overall, IXL is limited to drill and practice.
-However, it builds confidence so that kids can advance to more difficult math tasks.
+For example, at the sixth-grade level there are 292 types of math-skills-practice activities.
+Individual reports with item analysis, usage, and other information let parents get specific information to differentiate instruction for their child.
+The "Trouble Spot" report can be very useful in quickly identifying where kids are having a hard time and where they need extra help.

-Explore with your kids ways to use the math skills they are practicing in the real world.
+Families can talk about ways to use the math skills they're practicing in the real world.
 When do we use addition in everyday life?
 How about algebra?